-The key decisions that were made during the year have been in response to the Covid-19 pandemic.
-The Board has communicated all of its key decisions to shareholders at regular intervals during the year.
+The key decisions that were made during the year have again been in response to the Covid-19 pandemic.
+The Board has communicated its key decisions to shareholders during the year.
 This has been done by stock exchange announcements and memorandum information sent out directly to each shareholder when posting the half year results.
 The Board has focused on protecting the Estate for the long term future.
-The measures below were put in place at the beginning of the pandemic in order to minimise the impact on the Estate and to preserve the Group's cash position.
-As we have moved through the year these measures have been reviewed and revised accordingly.
-The furlough of Head Office staff pay reductions and the minimising of non-essential spending and no dividend payments have been put in place specifically to maintain the Company's position.
-The rental concessions which we have given to Tenants have helped them manage their cash and in turn the settlement of their sales accounts.
-This has in turn helped to preserve and maintain the company's cashflow.
+As we have moved through this year the original measures that were in place in 2020 have been reviewed and revised accordingly.
+This year Head Office staff were placed on flexible furlough in order to minimise payroll costs but to also be able to maintain our services to the Tenants.
+The minimising of non-essential spending and no dividend payments have been in place through the year to continue to protect and maintain the Group's cash position.
+The rental concessions which we have given this year during the lockdown have again enabled us to help Tenants manage their cash and in turn the settlement of their sales accounts.
+This has in turn helped to preserve and maintain the Group's cashflow.

-- No rental charges from April through to the end of July with rental concessions from August to October 2020. - Furlough of Head Office staff - The Board taking a 20% pay reduction - · No ordinary dividend payments throughout the year - Removal of all non-critical costs and the suspension of capital projects.
+- No rental charges For November 2020, 50% charged in December 2020 and no rental charge from January 2021 to May 2021 with 75% being charged in June and July.
+Full rental has been charged from August 2021 to October 2021. - Flexible Furlough for a small number of Head Office staff from November 2020 through to April 2021. - No ordinary dividend payments throughout the year. - Minimising of all non-critical costs and the delay of some large capital projects.